mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Pavabid was settled early in the history of the Marches and the population steadily grew to its present level, about 700 million.

-At some point in the world’s history, the Church of Stellar Divinity became the world’s most widely practised religion, and later on the official state religion worldwide.
+At some point in the world's history, the Church of Stellar Divinity became the world's most widely practised religion, and later on the official state religion worldwide.
 It is somewhat unusual for worlds within the Imperium to have a state religion but not unknown – if the population want a state religion then the Imperium will not interfere.